romainjacquet/chirpstack-mongodb-integration/README.md

 }
 ```

+> [!IMPORTANT]
+> The micro service has no codec notion and it make a copy all the fields of the object, in the properties field.
+> It means that if the values are not scalar but object, the value associated with this field is `null`.

 ## build docker images

 A shell script `build.sh` is provided to aggregate command to build and push on the kalisio Harbor.